 Palm oil free – Palm oil is usually found in cleansers, body cleansers, soaps, moisturizers, makeup and in hair care.

 Greenwashing cosmetics – There is only one certified organic lipstick range in Australia, which is Nudus.
 Some cosmetics do contain some certified organic ingredients, look at the * at the end of the ingredients.

-Vegan cosmetics have no animal products in them, but they can contain naturally derived synthetics, and colours.
+Vegan cosmetics have no animal products in them, but they can contain naturally derived synthetics and colours.

-It is important to check out the ingredients on the cosmetic database, and look for low hazard scores.
+It is important to check out the ingredients on the cosmetic database and look for low hazard scores.
 Read about healthy makeup here.

-At Natual Beauty Collections we have tried so many natural, organic and certified organic brands.
+At Natual Beauty Collection, we have tried so many natural, organic and certified organic brands.
 That is why we are now talking about “clean beauty.”
 We have chosen brands that are pure, give fantastic results and have high sustainable ethical standards.

-We are vegan friendly and yes always cruelty free, but not all of our brands are certified organic.
+We are vegan-friendly and yes always cruelty-free, but not all of our brands are certified organic.